From the end of the Cold War to the first recorded celebrations of Christmas, a number of significant historical events have happened during December.

 When Henry II became King of England in 1154, he appointed his good friend Becket to be Chancellor – later promoting him to the position of Archbishop of Canterbury as well.

 The Christian world was shocked by Becket’s death, and in 1173 he was made a saint.
-In 1220, Becket’s bones were transported to Trinity Chapel at the east end of Canterbury Cathedral, which later became a highly popular religious pilgrimage site.
+In 1220, Becket’s bones were transported to Trinity Chapel at the east end of Canterbury Cathedral, which became a religious pilgrimage site.

 Final thoughts…